Nandikousik/Rainy-Brain/README.md

 # Tech Stack
 * Front-End: HTML, CSS, Bootstrap
 * Back-End: Flask
+* Machine Learning
 * IDE: VSCode

 # How to run this app
 * First create a virtual environment by using this command:
-* conda create -n myenv python=3.6
+* virtualenv venv
 * Activate the environment using the below command:
-* conda activate myenv
+* Goto venv/Scripts...then activate
 * Then install all the packages by using the following command
 * pip install -r requirements.txt
 * Now for the final step.
 Run the app